-- Enable students

-to undertake selfassessment of their own

-skills (possibly through

-an online resource, or

-with academic advisors)

-with links to appropriate

-support services

-for those who need

-further guidance.
-(We

-are currently using an

-academic skills audit in

-FHLS & FTDE, contact

-Mary Kitchener, m.kitchener

-@brookes.ac.uk in OCSLD.

-- Create an environment that encourages non-traditional students to ask for support outside of the classroom (there is some evidence to suggest that overseas students prefer email contact and one-to-one support).
+- Enable students to undertake selfassessment of their own skills (possibly through an online resource, or with academic advisors) with links to appropriate support services for those who need further guidance.
+(We are currently using an academic skills audit in FHLS & FTDE, contact Neil Currant for more information, ncurrant@ brookes.ac.uk). - Create an environment that encourages nontraditional students to ask for support outside of the classroom (there is some evidence to suggest that overseas students prefer email contact and one-to-one support).